Roasting Perfect Turkey Guidelines

 Tenting the Turkey – In the beginning, a tent of aluminum foil may be place loosely over the breast of the turkey for the first 1 to 1-1/2 hours, then removed for browning.
 Or, a tent of foil may be placed over the turkey after the turkey has reached the desired golden brown.
 As part of the study, some birds were tented with foil for the entire cooking time; this increased the cooking time required.

-4. Basting the Turkey – Brush the turkey with butter or vegetable oil at the beginning before roasting it in the oven.
+4. How to baste a Turkey – Brush the turkey with butter or vegetable oil at the beginning before roasting it in the oven.
 This will contribute to browning.
 Basting during the roasting process is an unnecessary extra step.
 Basting in the last hour of roasting can actually turn a beautiful crisp turkey skin soft.

 Easy ways to baste a turkey: